What to include in a CV? Which CV sections to keep off? This complete guide outlines exactly which things to put on your CV to make it shine.

 Want to try a different look?
 There’s 18 more.
 A single click will give your document a total makeover.
 Pick a cover letter template here.

-Here are the most important items to remember regarding the CV vs. resume difference:
+Here are the most important items to remember regarding the CV vs. CV difference:

 - In North America, a CV is a longer, more detailed document used for applying for academic posts.
 A resume is brief and targeted: you submit it for non-academic jobs.